ACF in Histopathology

 Oxford has a great reputation for research and clinical training alike but also has one of the largest cohorts of academic medical trainees in the UK.
 The city is ideally located for access to other parts of the UK, airports and London.
 The facilities and wealth of experienced researchers available to me is vast; any technique I need to learn or any piece of equipment I need to use – someone somewhere inside the city’s ring road will be able to help!
 There are also the huge electronic resources and library access to publications, which I find indispensable now.

 After his ACF post, Richard successfully secured a fellowship with the Oxford Molecular Diagnostics Centre.
-Here he has been working on the Genomics England 100K genomes project and other internal whole genome sequencing projects.
-He is also involved in researching the utility of digital pathology.
+Here he worked on the Genomics England 100K genomes project and other internal whole-genome sequencing projects.
+He was also involved in researching the utility of digital pathology.

-Richard also decided to progress from the Diploma to complete a full MSc at Kellogg College and is aiming to write an MD thesis during his fellowship.
-He will be then seeking to secure funding for a Clinical Lecturer post to complete his histopathology training.
+In addition, Richard decided to progress from the Diploma to complete a full MSc at Kellogg College and also completed an MD.
+He is currently a Clinical Lecturer in Histopathology at the University of Oxford.